Obituaries for the week of November 8, 2017

 Ms. Hammond is survived by her father, Glenn F. (Danielle) Hammond, II of Walnut Hill, Fla.; mother, Lisa Watkins of Flomaton; maternal grandparents, Marty and Ann Gray of Flomaton,; paternal grandparents, Glenn F. Hammond, Sr. (Wanda Dunlap) of Cantonment, Fla. and Dorothy “Dee” (Cecil) Counts of Dayton, Ohio; one brother, Israel Hammond of Walnut Hill,; uncle, Aaron Hammond of Pensacola; aunt, Rhonda (Scott) Lassiter of Flomaton; cousin, Hunter Lassiter of Flomaton; best friends, Felicia (Patrick) Perdue and God-children, Colton, Kadahlyn and Bristol and Kalanea Fore, all of Flomaton; ; big brother, Corey “Buzz” Busbee of Flomaton; numerous aunts, uncles, cousins, extended family and many friends.

-The family will receive friends Saturday, November 4, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Saturday, November 4, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.

-Funeral services will be held Sunday, November 5, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Patrick Perdue officiating.
-Burial will follow at Rock Cemetery.
+Funeral services were held Sunday, November 5, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Patrick Perdue officiating.
+Burial followed at Rock Cemetery.

-Pallbearers will be Steve Stanton, Kenny Higdon, Justin Nash, Bricen Iannone, Josh Bondurant and Jason Jones.
+Pallbearers were Steve Stanton, Kenny Higdon, Justin Nash, Bricen Iannone, Josh Bondurant and Jason Jones.

-Honorary pallbearers will be Brad Morris, Johnny Pugh, Cody Walden, Colt Walden, Corey Busbee, Kalanea Fore and Michelle Carnely.
+Honorary pallbearers were Brad Morris, Johnny Pugh, Cody Walden, Colt Walden, Corey Busbee, Kalanea Fore and Michelle Carnely.

 In lieu of flowers, please make checks payable to Tate FFA Foundation, Attention: M. Gibbs at 1771 Tate Road, Cantonment, FL 32533.